OV-Chipkaart for Tourists: Amsterdam Public Transport Card Explained (2026)

 Amsterdam’s GVB network covers tram, bus, metro and ferry on one fare system.

-Quick Answer: Should You Use OV-Chipkaart, OVpay, or a Pass?
+Quick Answer: OV-Chipkaart, OVpay, or a Pass?

-• Visiting 1–3 days, lots of transport → buy a GVB Day Ticket at any tram driver or vending machine: €9.50/24h, €15.50/48h, €21/72h.
+• Visiting 1-3 days, lots of transport – buy a GVB Day Ticket from any tram driver or vending machine.

-• Visiting 4–7 days, lots of transport including airportAmsterdam & Region Travel Ticket: €23/€34/€44 for 1/2/3 days, includes Schiphol, Keukenhof and Zaanse Schans buses.
+• Visiting 4-7 days, lots of transport including the airport – the Amsterdam & Region Travel Ticket covers Schiphol, Keukenhof and Zaanse Schans buses.

-• Travelling around the Netherlands (Rotterdam, Utrecht, etc.) → buy a refillable anonymous OV-chipkaart (€7.50 + balance) or use OVpay nationwide.
+• Travelling around the Netherlands – use OVpay nationwide, or buy a refillable anonymous OV-chipkaart.

 OVpay: The Easiest Tourist Option